LINGO / JARGON

 FIELD: One-half of a complete television picture consisting of one complete vertical scan of the video image containing 312.5 lines for PAL and 262.5 lines for NTSC.
 Two fields make up a complete television picture frame.
 (See also; interlacing)

 FILL LIGHT: Commonly referred to as "scoops" provide a soft-edged field of light used to provide additional subject illumination to reduce harsh shadows or areas not highlighted by the key light.
+This techniqyue can have a markedly different effect than a reflected fill light.
 (See also; reflector)

 FILM: The physical material (optical photographic celluloid) now used for over 100 years, since the days of inflammable nitrate stock to the current fading star.
 Formats included Standard 8 mm, Super 8 mm, Single 8 mm, 9.5 mm, 16 mm, Super 16 mm, 35 mm, 65 mm, 70 mm.
 Each format has perforations (sprocket holes) either down one side, or both, except for 9.5 mm which has perforations in the middle between each frame.
 VistaVision has sprocket holes top and bottom of the frames because the film travels sideways through the camera, thus enabling far larger picture area and quality.